OpenLiberty/open-liberty-deep-dive/README.md

 The `FROM` statement is building this image using the Open Liberty kernel image (see https://hub.docker.com/_/open-liberty/ for the available images).

+The `COPY` statement is copying over the server.xml file we mentioned earlier to the Docker image.

+The `ADD` statement is copying our application into the Docker image.

 Let's build the docker image.
 In the `open-liberty-masterclass/start/coffee-shop` directory, run (note the period (`.`) at the end of the line is important):